Project Solution

 10.3 Solution to Task B

 Spec: Unit 9 §9.10.
-Three moorings jointly, H = 100 m, modern PINN toolkit, GPU at full scale.
+Three moorings jointly, H = 100 m, GPU at full scale (the modern-PINN toolkit is an optional scale-up).
 Here we develop on CPU and queue the GPU launch.

 The Task A recipe — a single small MLP with hand-tuned weights — breaks at Task B’s scale for three concrete reasons: